Nobody should be forgotten about

 With your help today, we can quickly provide healthy meals and social activities to enhance lives, addressing feelings of loneliness, isolation and fear.
-By making a gift of £24, or whatever you can afford, you can help bring joy this Christmas by bringing people with dementia together for food, fun and laughter.
+By making a gift of £24, or whatever you can afford, you can help bring joy by bringing people with dementia together for food, fun and laughter.

 You can donate:

 Online, using the form below

 Through bank transfer to Account No: 06 00 06 68 Sort Code: 80-02-28